Global Portfolio of Origins

 Bali

-Produced by small family-owned farms organized through Subak Abian, this coffee is cultivated in the volcanic loam soils of the Kintamani Highlands near Mount Agung.
 Cherries are hand-picked, carefully sorted, and processed using wet-hulling followed by extended sun drying on raised beds.
-Farming practices reflect long-standing Subak Abian traditions rooted in Tri Hita Karana, emphasizing balance between environment, community, and cultivation.
+Farming practices reflect long-standing Subak Abian traditions rooted in Tri Hita Karana, emphasizing harmony between environment, community, and cultivation.

 From Farm to Cup